WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 Registration service will perform registration of the users.
 This service now has RESTapi.
 Later on Redis will be configured.

 ###### JobApplication Service
+Job application service will handle all interactions with the job applications. it has a RESTapi and is used to create new applications, updating application statuses by a recruiter after being looked over, retrieving a single application or a list of applications in a more page-like form, filtering applications by parameters and storing everything consistently.

 ### Implementation View
 ###### Creation